arogozhnikov/python3_with_pleasure/README.md

 ## Type hinting → type checking in runtime

-By default, function annotations do not influence how your code is working, but merely helps you to point code intentions.
+By default, function annotations do not influence how your code is working, but merely help you to point code intentions.

 However, you can enforce type checking in runtime with tools like ... [enforce](https://github.com/RussBaz/enforce), this can help you in debugging (there are many cases when type hinting is not working).